 NEET 2017 will be conducted by CBSE in a pen and paper based mode on May 7, 2017.
+The admit card of NEET 2017 is now available online from April 22 onwards.
+Registered candidates can download their NEET 2017 admit card by entering their registration number, date of birth and security pin.
 NEET is the single entrance test conducted for admissions to approximately 52,305 MBBS and BDS seats in India.
 As per a Supreme Court's directive in 2016, NEET has replaced All India Pre Medical Test (AIPMT) as well as all state level medical entrance tests and will now enable admission to all government, private and deemed medical and dental colleges/ universities across the country.
+This year, NEET will be conducted at 104 examination centres across India.
 Candidates who wish to appear in NEET 2017 can check all the information below such as eligibility, exam pattern, syllabus, important dates, procedure to fill application form and result etc.

 - Identify and improve on your weak areas